 International: Davis Instruments has international retailers that can help you.
 Click here to locate a retailer in your region.
 The MeteoHub2 is the easiest way to interface with lots of weather stations and upload the data directly to WeatherFlow.
 Unfortunately, there is no international package that includes both the weather station and the MeteoHub2.
 Here are some **international options** for the MeteoHub2.

 Proper siting is vital to collecting collecting data that is most representative of the conditions at your location.

 - All of this is fairly complicated.
 Since WeatherFlow is primarily focused on wind data, here are some general guidelines for ideal anemometer placement:

-No obstructions in a 10 to 1 height to distance ratio.
+- No obstructions in a 1 to 10 height to distance ratio.
 (10m height would need 100m radius of no obstructions at the same height)

 This is of course idealized.
 Reality is that unless you are on a very isolated location (like a navigational aid in the water), you will likely have to sacrifice a bit on the siting.
 Make sure you keep the station exposed and clear to the most frequent wind directions and do your best to get it above obstructions.
 You can upload notes about your station to the WeatherFlow interface so that others can better interpret the data coming from your location.
 If you have any questions or need help, contact us as we have been installing weather stations for decades and can assist.